mahedicse/dns/README.md

 firewall-cmd --zone=public --permanent --list-all
 ````
 **Install Bind**
-At first we check bind is already installed or not by the following command:
+At first, we check bind is already installed or not by the following command:

 ``root@ns1 ~]# rpm –qa|grep bind``